Simulating scalar field theories on quantum computers with limited resources: State preparation

-The relation between the local overlap (and implicitly of the adiabatic time) and the parameters $\minit^2$ and \fzero can be understood by investigating the effect of these parameters on the initial wavefunction.
-The initial wavefunction's main peak position and the peak's width are dependent on both $\fzero$ and $\minit^2$.
-In \cref{fig:broken_symmetry_wavefunction}, we show the initial wavefunction distribution $\sabs{\braket{\vphi_\alpha}{\psi_g^{loc}}_j}^2$ for different input parameters $\minit^2$ and $\fzero$ together with the local (at site $j$) probability distribution of the target wavefunction, defined as $p(\vphi)_j=\opmatrix{\vphi_\alpha}{\rho_j}{\vphi_\alpha}$ [see \cref{eq:localF} for the definition of $\rho_j$].
+The relation between the local overlap (and implicitly of the adiabatic time) and the parameters $\minit^2$ and \fzero can be understood by investigating the effect of these parameters on the initial wave function.
+The initial wave function's main peak position and the peak's width are dependent on both $\fzero$ and $\minit^2$.
+In \cref{fig:broken_symmetry_wavefunction}, we show the initial wave function distribution $\sabs{\braket{\vphi_\alpha}{\psi_g^{loc}}_j}^2$ for different input parameters $\minit^2$ and $\fzero$ together with the local (at site $j$) probability distribution of the target wave function, defined as $p(\vphi)_j=\opmatrix{\vphi_\alpha}{\rho_j}{\vphi_\alpha}$ [see \cref{eq:localF} for the definition of $\rho_j$].
 In the figure, the local field amplitude $\ket{\vphi_\alpha}$ is discretized to $N_\vphi=32$ points, corresponding to using five qubits for each site. \Cref{fig:broken_symmetry_wavefunction}(a) shows that the maximum overlap is obtained by choosing a value of $\fzero \gg \fone$, in agreement with the plot shown in \cref{fig:broken_symmetry_comparison_1}(d).
-The initial wavefunction with the largest local overlap (green crosses) with the target wavefunction is centered at the same location and has a similar width as the target wavefunction (black dots).
-By increasing (decreasing) $\fzero$ while keeping $\minit^2$ fixed, the wavefunction peak moves to the left (right).
-If the initial mass $\minit^2$ is increased (decreased) such to keep the peak aligned with the target wavefunction's peak, the wavefunction distribution becomes too narrow (wide) compared to the target one, as illustrated with red squares (blue pluses).
+The initial wave function with the largest local overlap (green crosses) with the target wave function is centered at the same location and has a similar width as the target wave function (black dots).
+By increasing (decreasing) $\fzero$ while keeping $\minit^2$ fixed, the wave function peak moves to the left (right).
+If the initial mass $\minit^2$ is increased (decreased) such to keep the peak aligned with the target wave function's peak, the wave function distribution becomes too narrow (wide) compared to the target one, as illustrated with red squares (blue pluses).
 Consequently the overlap decreases.
 The case where the external field $\fzero$ is chosen small, comparable to $\fone$, is shown in \cref{fig:broken_symmetry_wavefunction}(b).
-In this case, the local overlap is not optimal because the initial wavefunction exhibits a double-peak structure (green crosses and blue pluses).
+In this case, the local overlap is not optimal because the initial wave function exhibits a double-peak structure (green crosses and blue pluses).